-The North Vietnamese have disclosed that they are training tank crews for action in the south.
+Background: The North Vietnamese have disclosed that they are training tank crews for action in the south.
 The tanks are T-34 tanks armed with 85 mm cannon.
 The four-man crews are being recruited as volunteers, and given rigorous day and night training.
 In their spare time they have to grow some of their own food and also help local peasants living near their training camp.

 The North Vietnamese say that in the past the tanks have been used as anti-aircraft weapons.
 Recently it was reported that American and South Vietnam forces had seen North Vietnamese tanks near the Demilitarized Zone.

 SYNOPSIS: At a tank warfare training centre in North Vietnam, new tank crews are being briefed for training exercises to prepare them for action in the south.
 They are mostly young North Vietnamese peasants who are said to have volunteered for the tank units.